MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 - Files that come from the app's local and temporary data folders, using the `ms-appdata:///` URI scheme.
 - The device's library.

+For more information about these URI schemes, see [URI schemes](/windows/uwp/app-resources/uri-schemes).

 ### Play media embedded in the app package

-A [`MediaElement`](xref:Xamarin.Forms.MediaElement) can play local video or audio files that are embedded in the app package, using the `ms-appx:///` URI scheme.
+A [`MediaElement`](xref:Xamarin.Forms.MediaElement) can play media files that are embedded in the app package, using the `ms-appx:///` URI scheme.
 Media files are embedded in the app package by placing them in the platform project.

 Storing a media file in the platform project is different for each platform: